rust-lang/blog.rust-lang.org/_posts/2017-03-02-lang-ergonomics.md

 same name, we're being forced to duplicate information that was already readily available.
 You could instead imagine the filesystem hierarchy directly informing the module system hierarchy.
-The concerns about limited context and power/precision work out pretty much the same way as with `Cargo.toml`, and the learnability and ergonomic gains are significant.
+The concerns about limited context and applicability work out pretty much the same way as with `Cargo.toml`, and the learnability and ergonomic gains are significant.

 Now, both of these proposals assume your code follows the *typical* patterns,